FAQ for Summer Intensive Studies New York

-I know that I will earn four credits at Parsons after successfully completing my course.
+I know that I will earn three credits at Parsons by successfully completing my course.
 Will these credits transfer to my college?

 Most colleges accept the earned credits for Summer Intensive Studies courses.
-We highly recommend that you check in advance with an advisor at your college to determine if the credits apply.
+We strongly recommend that you check in advance with an advisor at your college to find out whether the credits apply.